ConvoCollective/web/docs/DEVELOP.md

 We use Nunjucks for templating, which is the 11ty default.
 If you use WebStorm (or another Jetbrains IDE like Rubymine), [check here for instructions on adding Nunjucks syntax highlighting to your editor](https://stackoverflow.com/questions/33558627/integrating-nunjucks-with-intellij-idea-webstorm).

+### Components

+We use [Slinkity](https://slinkity.dev/) to enable the use of React components, which are [needed to render previews in Netlify CMS](https://www.netlifycms.org/docs/customization/).